Setup

 Local Deployment

 If you want to run QUASAR directly on your machine, install the Python package and the scientific software stack you need.
+The quasar CLI is included with the pip package.
 A minimal example looks like this:

 conda create -n quasar python=3.11 -y